radisvaliullin/archive/README.md

 # test_task_0
-The some test task.
+The some test task. version 2.

 ## Requirements:
-Python 2.7.x
+Python 3.4.x

 ## To Run: